-also sometimes 10G Aggregation/Core for smaller deployments.
-They’re fairly flexible devices with a high
+sometimes 10G Aggregation/Core for smaller deployments.
+They’re fairly flexible devices with a high number of

 In addition these things use ONIE (Open Network Install Environment) and can run different firmware images - though we almost exclusively run these with DNOS 9 which is the Force10 FTOS code that Dell acquired some time ago rather than DNOS 10.

 One evening, I was tasked with an “emergency” build request.
 We had some kit being shipped to a remote PoP the following day and the intended routers were delayed, so we needed to get something quickly and temporarily in place to take a BGP Transit Feed and deliver VRRP to the rest of the kit.
 A spare S4048 we had lying around would do the job sufficiently for the time period needed.
 I figured it wouldn’t take too long to get the base config needed and get it ready to be shipped with the rest of the kit.

 So I got the Datacenter to rack/cable/console it so that I could begin configuration then set aside some time in the evening to do the work.